-Appendix B identifies assessor's parcel numbers (APNs) and acreage that would be subject to the proposed Operations Fee.
+Appendix B identifies property owners and their associated assessor's parcel numbers (APNs) that would be subject to the proposed Operations Fee.

 The Cities of Willows and Orland will continue to fund the GGA through member contribution.
 The contribution will be in the same price per acre as the proposed Operations Fee.
 The LAFCo boundary for each City was used for fee calculations.
 The Draft Resolutions each of the Cities will pass in order to agree to fund the GGA are included as Appendix C.